hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 ```

 > [!NOTE]
-> You can get blockchain height and current block by referring to https://explorer.hiro.so/blocks?chain=mainnet
+> You can get blockchain height and current block in the [Explorer](https://explorer.hiro.so/blocks?chain=mainnet)

 The sample `arkadiko.txt` should look like this: